mforssen/LaTeX/README.md

 which will make a header on every page.

-At the start of the document, type
+At the start of the document, if you want a title on the first page, type

     \maketitle